elibar-uk/CV/README.md

 [Education](#Education) | [Experience](#Experience) | [Interests](#Interests)

 ## <a name="About">About</a>
 A former airline manager with a background in marketing looking for exiting opportunity to start a career as web developer.
-Having been through a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I've developed quite a passion for writing a clean, test-driven code.
+Having been through a highly intensive course at [Makers Academy](http://www.makersacademy.com/about-us/) I've developed quite a passion for writing a clean, test-driven code and I am excited to take it to the next level.

 ## <a name="Skills">Skills</a>

 ####Self-starter

   I moved to the UK back in 2009 to start my second degree.
 It was a daunting task, I had nothing, just a bag and a placement at Queen Mary University I didn’t know anyone in London, and I barely spoke the language and had no idea what was to come next.
 I had to learn fast luckily is an ability I have.
   After leaving Queens Mary’s with a masters in Management and Organisational Innovations I landed a role in Civil Aviation.
-This is not a sector I was ever looking to get into and hence had no even remote idea about it or required experience I was in possession of, yet still managed to make a name for myself in the industry.
+This is not a sector I was ever looking to get into hence had no even remote idea about it and no required experience I was in possession of yet somehow managed to make a name for myself in the industry.

 ####Quick learner

   And all it's done through constant learning.
 It is truly amazing how much you can actually accomplish in just a few weeks.
-For the Makers Academy final project still being a beginner with JavaScript, I completed a project using two band new technologies Ionic framework and decoupled backend.
+For the Makers Academy final project still being a beginner with JavaScript, I completed a project using two brand-new technologies Ionic framework and decoupled backend.
 While being quite familiar with Rails, Ionic was not taught on the course and I managed to learn and build a fully functioning mobile app using this framework within two weeks.

 ####With the system of things

   Being proud of my analytical mind-set I really thrive when it comes to complexity.
 I find it relatively easy to see the big picture.
 So for example, with one of the projects at Makers I've got a chance to participate in building of a gem, which helps with managing unused files within rails project.
 I managed to come up with quite a simple solution to the problem we were trying to solve.
-  Another example is one of the major pushes into programming for me was my participation in e-Boarder integration project within the time I worked for the Transaero Airlines as UK Country Manger.
+  Another example is one of the major pushes into programming for me was my work on e-Boarder integration project within the time I spent at Transaero Airlines as UK Country Manager.
 As you may not be aware (I hope you’re not) a few years ago the UK Government has decided to follow the US approach in advancing obtaining passenger information (APIS).
 I worked in collaboration with IT Department to provide the software allowing the integration of UK Border Agency (e-Borders) into the reservation, check-in system and then to the dispatch part of it as well.
 This required from me deep and thorough analysis of potential pitfall along all the way of the Airline's operation.

 ## <a name="Projects">Projects</a>